jinkang-0/MarkdownFromTex/README.md

 A short Python script I wrote to convert the .tex homework files in CS 70 into workable markdown files (primarily for Obsidian view).

-May be updated to make it compatible with other tex commands when they show up on the homework in the future.
+I'll try to keep this updated to make it compatible with other tex commands when they show up on the homework in the future.

 Requirements:
 - Have Python installed (tested in Python 3.10.11)